 Muscular Physiology: You will also be expected to know the three phases of a muscle twitch (latent, contraction & relaxation).
 See figure 14.3 in your lab manual

 T/TH MARCH 14, 16; FRIDAY MARCH 17 – EXAM TWO

 T/TH MARCH 28, 30; FRIDAY MARCH 31 – NEUROMUSCULAR PHYSIOLOGY

 Use this time to complete Physioex Exercise 2 in lab manual, the Physioex Skeletal Muscle Physiology Computer simulation.
 You may do this exercise at home.
 It is due on your very next lab period when we dissect the brain.
 Instructions for the exercise may be found in your lab manual.
 The computer exercise may also be found at www.mastering aandp.com.
 Upon completion, complete the review sheet online OR the one in your lab manual.
 10 points are possible for complete and accurate completion of the review sheet.

-FRIDAY APR 8 – ANATOMY OF THE BRAIN AND CRANIAL NERVES
+T/TH APRIL 4,6; FRIDAY APRIL 7 – ANATOMY OF THE BRAIN AND CRANIAL NERVES

 Exercise 15: Observe a microscope slide of a typical neuron.